Tag: Birds

 long-tailed duck - male and female at tommy thompson park - toronto - ontario

-Toronto’s Tommy Thompson Park is revered as a magnificent location for birdwatching.
-On one visit, Bob and I saw many species of birds, among them a pair of Long-tailed Ducks.
+Tommy Thompson Park in Toronto, Ontario, Canada, is revered as a magnificent location for bird watching.
+During one visit to the park, Bob and I came upon a pair of Long-tailed Ducks.
 Read more

 Black-Crowned Night Herons At Toronto’s Tommy Thompson Park